Credit Points: Six

 Mode(s) of delivery: On-campus (Sydney)

 This unit explores whether it is possible to talk about international social work and if so what it looks like.
 Is it possible for social work to shrug off its past hegemonic structures and develop a non-hegemonic and anti-imperialist social work with professional partners from abroad?
 This unit asks students to reflect on this and come up with an answer.
+The links between international development and international social work are explored, and current international social work practice.

 The workload for this unit is 9 hours per week.
 This includes timetabled class time and private study time.